 A remark on the Wikipedia page implies that at least some players of the Maharastrian game divide all the card points by 10 in this game, for a total of 30.4, which brings it even closer to the better known game of 29.

 This game can be played by four players who are dealt eight cards each.
 When six play, the four threes are added to the pack and each player is dealt six cards.
 The threes become the highest cards of each suit, ranking above the jack and worth 50 points, and the game is called 504 to match the number of points in the pack.
 When eight play, twos are also added to make a 40-card pack in which the card ranks and values are 2 (100) - 3 (50) - J (30) - 9 (20) - A (11) - 10 (10) - K (3) - Q (2) - 8 (0) - 7 (0) and the game becomes 904, in which each player is dealt five cards.

 It is not stated, but it seems that these must be games between two fixed teams sitting alternately.
 The scoring is not explained, except for the detail that in the four-player game, if a team has won the first five tricks, the player who wins the fifth can announce "double" before leading to the sixth trick.
 This is an undertaking to win all eight tricks and wins an extra game point (token) if successful.

-Card304 is a project by Sujeetharan Sivasubramaniyam to create an online version of 304.
-For this project Aings Aingaran has published a detailed set of rules of 304 as played in Jaffna, which I have drawn on extensively while making this page.
+Card304 was a project by Sujeetharan Sivasubramaniyam to create an online version of 304.
+For this project Aings Aingaran published a detailed set of rules of 304 as played in Jaffna, which I drew on extensively while making this page.